github/rest-api-docs-md/orgs/{org}/teams/{team_slug}/members/get.md

 - `role` (string): Filters members returned by their role in the team.
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Team members will include the members of child teams.

+To list members in a team, the team must be visible to the authenticated user.